Tom Brown Fisher

 Both he and his younger brother Leonard served with the British Expeditionary Force during the war.
 Edwin enlisted in Sheffield as a Private in the Territorial Force of the 2nd/4th Battalion of the York and Lancaster Regiment on 23 October 1915 and was mobilised on 10 February 1916.
 He embarked for France on 13 January 1917 and arrived at Le Havre the following day.
 He reached the front on 7 February and was reported as wounded in action and missing on 3 May 1917 and on 26 May he was presumed to have been killed.
 He was aged 25.

 Private Edwin Hewkin is commemorated on the Arras Memorial, Pas de Calais, France and on war memorials at Old Whittington and Norton St. James.
 By the end of the war, Edwin's mother was living with her unmarried daughters Evelyn and Beatrice at Bella Vista, Queen Victoria Road.
-Both daughters were subsequently to marry; Evelyn to William Joel Allen in 1919 and Beatrice to John James Jubb in 1944.
+Both daughters were subsequently to marry; Evelyn to William Joel Allen and Beatrice to John James Jubb, both in 1919.